DNS Deep Dive in OpenShift 4

 What happened?

-The CoreDNS tried to resolved in the domains that the search described, but because have not the proper answer, forwarded the query to the resolver of AWS (remember the line of forward . /etc/resolv.conf and the 10.0.0.2 nameserver of AWS?).
+CoreDNS tried to resolve using the domains that the search described, but because it did not have the proper answer, it forwarded the query to the AWS resolver (remember the line forward . /etc/resolv.conf and the 10.0.0.2 nameserver of AWS?).

 So the flow is: